martingegenleitner/isw-demo-app/README.md

 Small PHP Demo App that stores and displays a simple picture.
 It will be used to demonstrate transparent encryption of application data in container environments with THALES CipherTrust Transparent Encryption for Container Storage Interface (CTE CSI) on Kubernetes.

+Watch the [video](demo-video.mkv) to see the final setup in action!

 ## Run the app locally

 ```shell